nsfcac/MonSTer/README.md

 **Metrics Builder** acts as a middleware between the consumers (i.e. analytic clients or tools) and the producers (i.e. the databases).
 Its provides APIs for [the web applications](https://idatavisualizationlab.github.io/HPCC/) and accelerates the data query performance.

-# Run MonSter and MetricsBuilder
+# Run MonSTer and MetricsBuilder

 1. Set up the virtual environment and install the required packages.